migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 Hardware Requirements - Main drive

     Plastic foam tires are great for this project and they are lightweight, hard and have a good grip.
 Relatively less costy.
     The actuator to drive the rover is plastic agearbox RS390.
 It drives with a 6V DC motor inside and produce a fair amount of speed with a good torque strong enough to drive the rover with up to 15kg amount of payload.
-In the future I will do some other scientific tests on this...Anyways; I have the first build (firmware and hardware) that you can find in my hackster page link down below.
+In the future I will do some other scientific tests on this...Anyways; I have the first build (firmware and hardware) that you can find the BOM in my hackster page link down below.

 ![hardware and parts](https://github.com/user-attachments/assets/13497e88-f66b-438f-93a4-5240f2e5cabc)